OneWomenLess/OneWomenLess.github.io/solutions/legal-structure.md

 **Sexual harassment** is (?) also regulated by Labor Law (?).
 In a regular workplace, there are legal obligations related to prevention and response, that were established to create a safe and respectful work environment. _What about volunteering?_

 **Sexual assault** usually impossible to prove.
 Words against words.
 Implicit power with no accountability but much too loose, together with the reputation that fuels the authority and power that comes with it.
+May happen at the intersection of online and offline.
+Ex. hospitality exchange is prone to that, as it creates perfect conditions.

 **Project misappropriation** - one person was told, by the umbrella organisation's Ombudsman, it was a mistake to make the other person a FOSS project co-admin (a common practice in anarchist, equal-power emphasising groups).
 But as I did, they moved the reposotory (with all references, the history, GH stars and followers) because they could.